metacpan/metacpan-cpan-extracted/distros/T/Template-Plex/README.md

         If this key is present and true, aliasing is disabled and all variables need to be accessed via the `%fields`.

+    - **use**

+        An array ref of packages names (as strings) to use within a template's package.
+        Intended to be utilised by subclasses to add features to a template.

+    - **inject**

+        An array ref of strings, representing perl code, to be injected into the template package.
+Intended to be utilised for subclasses to  inject small pieces of code which cannot be otherwise required/used.

 - Return value

     The return value is `Template::Plex` (or subclass) object which can be